liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 **Liferay Home** is one folder above the domain to which you will be installing Liferay.

-For example, if your domain location is `/Oracle/Middleware/user_projects/domains/base_domain`, then your Liferay Home will be `/Oracle/Middleware/user_projects/domains`.
+For example, if your domain location is `/Oracle/Middleware/user_projects/domains/base_domain`, then your Liferay Home is `/Oracle/Middleware/user_projects/domains`.

 For this section, we will use `$WEBLOGIC_HOME` to refer to your WebLogic server's installation `/Oracle/Middleware`.
-If you do not already have an existing WebLogic server, we recommend that you download a Liferay/WebLogic bundle from [http://www.liferay.com/downloads/liferay-portal/available-releases](http://www.liferay.com/downloads/liferay-portal/available-releases).
-If you have an existing WebLogic server or would like to install Liferay on WebLogic manually, please follow the steps below.

 Before you begin, make sure you have downloaded the latest Liferay `.war` file and Liferay Portal dependencies from [http://www.liferay.com/downloads/liferay-portal/additional-files](http://www.liferay.com/downloads/liferay-portal/additional-files).
 The Liferay `.war` file should be called `liferay-portal-6.1.x-<date>.war` and the dependencies file should be called `liferay-portal-dependencies-6.1.x-<date>.zip`.